mndebelelt/EDA-Web-App/README.md

 This is a Streamlit application for performing exploratory data analysis on CSV datasets.

+## Live Application
+You can view the live application [here](https://eda-web-app-4aa663388421.herokuapp.com/).

 ## Features

 - **Upload CSV files**: Easily upload your dataset in CSV format.